 - One of the markets which historically perform the best under QE is small caps.

-- This past week, small-caps popped on a lot of short-covering but failed to get above the downtrend resistance.
-Fortunately, the index is not extremely overbought yet so next week will be make or break for the current consolidation.
+- However, while small-caps have popped on a lot of short-covering, it failed to get above the resistance.
+With the index now back to overbought, be patient on adding exposure until a confirmed break above resistance is in place.

 - We are looking to potentially add a trading position but need confirmation the recent rally isn't just another trap.

 - Short-Term Positioning: Bearish

 - Last Week: No position

 - o This Week: No position.

 - Stop loss previously violated.

 - Long-Term Positioning: Bearish